Synthetic Observations of 21cm HI Line Profiles from Inhomogeneous Turbulent Interstellar HI Gas with Magnetic Field: RESULTS OF SIMULATIONS

 The emission-absorption method uses absorption on a radio continuum source and averaged emission profiles off the continuum source by assuming that the \ion{H}{1} emission profiles are not significantly different between the two positions.
 An \ion{H}{1} emission profile is a function of two unknowns, $T_\mathrm{s}(V)$ and $\tau_{\text{H$\;$\sc{i}}}(V)$, for a single observed quantity $T_\mathrm{b}(V)$, and cannot be solved for $T_\mathrm{s}(V)$ and $\tau_{\text{H$\;$\sc{i}}}(V)$.
 By observing a radio continuum source as a background source, a second equation which relates $T_\mathrm{s}(V)$ and $\tau_{\text{H$\;$\sc{i}}}(V)$ is obtained, and the two equations are coupled to derive $T_\mathrm{s}(V)$ and $\tau_{\text{H$\;$\sc{i}}}(V)$ \citep[e.g.,][]{2011piim.book.....D}.

 The off-source brightness temperature $T_\mathrm{b, off}$ and on-source brightness temperature $T_\mathrm{b, on}$ are given as follows;

 and

 Here $T_\mathrm{cont}$ is the temperature of an assumed background compact continuum source.
-The absorption spectra obtained from the emission-absorption measurement given as,
+The absorption spectra obtained from the emission-absorption measurements are given as,

-Figure \ref{fig:samplespectra}(b)-P shows an \ion{H}{1} absorption profile in Equation (\ref{eqn:tboff}) (solid line) and Equation (\ref{eqn:tbon}) (dashed line) toward a radio continuum compact source P for 4{\arcmin} resolution and Figure \ref{fig:samplespectra}(c)-P shows $1-\exp\left[-\tau_{\text{H$\;$\sc{i}}}^\mathrm{abs}(V)\right]$ in Equation (\ref{eqn:exptauabs}).
+Figure \ref{fig:samplespectra}(b)-P shows $T_\mathrm{b, off}(V)$ in Equation (\ref{eqn:tboff}) (solid line) and $T_\mathrm{b, on}(V)$ in Equation (\ref{eqn:tbon}) (dashed line) toward a radio continuum compact source at P for 4{\arcmin} resolution and Figure \ref{fig:samplespectra}(c)-P shows $1-\exp\left[-\tau_{\text{H$\;$\sc{i}}}^\mathrm{abs}(V)\right]$ in Equation (\ref{eqn:exptauabs}).
 The angular size of the radio continuum source is assumed to be equivalent to the pixel size 0{\farcm}9, which is nearly consistent with the typical size of the radio continuum sources 20{\arcsec}--30{\arcsec}.
 In the real emission-absorption measurements the off-source spectrum is taken with a larger beam than the size of the radio continuum compact source.
-Figure \ref{fig:samplespectra}(a)--(c)-Q and \ref{fig:samplespectra}(a)--(c)-R are the same profiles for the directions Q and R.
+Figures \ref{fig:samplespectra}(a)--(c)-Q and \ref{fig:samplespectra}(a)--(c)-R are the same profiles for the directions Q and R.

 In real observations an average of profiles near the on source position is used as $T_\mathrm{b, off }$ \citep[e.g.,][]{2003ApJS..145..329H}.
 In the synthetic observations we use the on-source emission profile by assuming a model background continuum source with a flux density of 1\,Jy.
 As readily confirmed $\tau_{\text{H$\;$\sc{i}}}^\mathrm{abs}(V)$ is equal to $\tau_{\text{H$\;$\sc{i}}}^\mathrm{model}(V)=\int \kappa(V)dy$ integrated in the line of sight.